Your options for Australian citizenship

-Australian citizenship PR
+Options for Australian citizenship

-New Zealanders taking out Australian citizenship automatically become dual citizens (Photo: NZ Flag Facts).
+New Zealanders taking out Australian citizenship automatically become dual citizens (Photo: NZ Flag Facts)

 New Zealanders taking out Australian citizenship automatically become dual citizens so there really is nothing to lose.
 And you can still support the All Blacks!